-Updated 14th November 2012: the solution to get an RSS feed for a generic tag (not a tag by Delicious user) I wrote below back in May no longer works (thanks Judith Townend for mentioning it on Twitter).
+Updated 14 November 2012: the solution to get an RSS feed for a generic tag (not a tag by Delicious user) in this post no longer works (thanks Judith Townend for mentioning it on Twitter).
 If anyone has a workaround to get an RSS feed for a tag, please add it in the comments section.

 Much of my job at Podnosh involves training people to use social media to communicate and collaborate more efficiently.

 A few weeks ago, Steph Jennings and I worked with a group from the Fair Brum Social Inclusion Process.
 At one point, I was demonstrating how social bookmarks could be useful – using Delicious as an example tool – particularly from the perspective of gathering research, curation and sharing within teams.

 The idea is that if one person in your team is doing desk research, gathering links, filtering and sorting, then the individual’s effort involved in doing that work is magnified by a small, additional effort - sharing.
 One way to do this is for the person doing the research to use social bookmarking to tag and arrange the links, which other people in the team can subscribe to via RSS.

 “Do we all need Delicious accounts to see other people’s bookmarks?”